giaat/learn-angular-node/README.md

 2. `node` to access a Node CLI where you can execute JavaScript code.
 It is useful to make quick tests on something without writing a proper file for it.

 3. `npm install [packageName]` to install a package in your project.
-If you don't provide a package name it will install all the dependencies written in your `package.json`.
-This will download the package into the `node_modules` folder at your project root.
-If you want to mark this package as a dependency in your project you need to add the flag `--save` and respectively `--save-dev` for a development dependency.
+It will be downloaded into the `node_modules` folder at your project root.

+4. `npm install [packageName] --save` to install the package and mark it as a dependency of your project and respectively `--save-dev` for a development dependency.
 When using the above flags, the dependency will be written in your __package.json__ along with their [semver](https://github.com/npm/node-semver) version notation.

+5. `npm install` to install all the dependencies written in your `package.json`.
+They will be downloaded into the `node_modules` folder at your project root.

 #### Notes